 Treatment of osteoarthritis

-The best way to treat Osteoarthritisis by getting your joints as healthy as they can be.
-This means stretching them and moving them to their best range of motion and strengthening the muscles around the joint to help protect it from every day forces of gravity and movement.
-So many people claim that since they have Osteoarthritis nothing can be done.
-This couldn’t be further from the truth.
+The best way to treat Osteoarthritis by getting your joints as healthy as they can be, stretching them and moving them to their best range of motion and strengthening the muscles around the joint to help protect it.
 A healthy diet, regularly exercise, fish oil supplements, braces and re-training of gait can all be additions to making your joints pain free.
-Unfortunately this isn’t a solution that ends there – osteoarthritis joints need to maintained like you maintain your garden.
-If you stop – it gets out of hand.
+Osteoarthritis joints need to maintained – if you stop – it gets out of hand.
 Your physio should start you off in the right direction and then empower you with the knowledge and motivation to keep up the good work!.